gautam9363/tele-bot-useing-js/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 Acknowledgments
-Thanks to the creators of node-telegram-bot-api, axios, ffmpeg, chokidar, and other libraries used in this project.
+Thanks to the creators of node-telegram-bot-api, axios, ffmpeg, chokidar, and other libraries used in this project."# tele-bot-useing-js"